 4. Optimize CTA buttons on the registration page

-When navigating your event registration website, visitors should clearly know where to go in order to register for the event.
+When navigating your event registration website, visitors should clearly know where to register for the event.
 Having a non-intuitive website experience will only prevent potential attendees from registering for your event.

 To avoid this, make sure that the CTA buttons leading to registration are contrasted with the rest of the page and that the copy on the button includes the word “register.”
 Making this process as simple as possible will only increase the chances of a ticket being purchased.